capkpi/bench/docs/bench_usage.md

 # bench CLI Usage

-This may not be known to a lot of people but half the bench commands we're used to, exist in the Frappe Framework and not in bench directly.
+This may not be known to a lot of people but half the bench commands we're used to, exist in the CapKPI Framework and not in bench directly.
 Those commands generally are the `--site` commands.
 This page is concerned only with the commands in the bench project.
 Any framework commands won't be a part of this consolidation.

 # bench CLI Commands

 Under Click's structure, `bench` is the main command group, under which there are three main groups of commands in bench currently, namely

- - **install**: The install command group deals with commands used to install system dependencies for setting up Frappe environment
+ - **install**: The install command group deals with commands used to install system dependencies for setting up CapKPI environment

- - **setup**: This command group for consists of commands used to maipulate the requirements and environments required by your Frappe environment
+ - **setup**: This command group for consists of commands used to maipulate the requirements and environments required by your CapKPI environment

  - **config**: The config command group deals with making changes in the current bench (not the CLI tool) configuration